Services provided

 How to collect a faeces sample

 Your GP or another healthcare professional, such as a nurse, will have given you a plastic (specimen) container and should have explained how to collect the stool / faeces sample.
-For further information on how to collect this sample please click here.
+Visit the NHS website for information on how to collect a faeces sample.

 How to collect a urine sample